xrstf/guzzle.github.com/_sources/http-client/request.txt

         echo $header . "\n";
     }

-    // You can get all of the request headers as a Guzzle\Common\Collection object
+    // You can get all of the request headers as a Guzzle\Http\Message\Header\HeaderCollection object
     $headers = $request->getHeaders();

     // Missing headers return NULL